-Once the A server is a computer system or software program that provi...
+Once the a server is a computer program that provides services to oth...
 More has started, you can connect to your workstation either in-browser or via a client on your local machine.

 Connecting in-browser is frequently the lowest-effort connection, but it provides a lower-resolution workstation session.
 To connect in-browser, click the Connect button once it appears, as shown below.
 It should appear once the OS is installed and updated and the Rescale runtime is configured.

 After you click the Connect button, you can use the remote desktop right in your browser.

 Connecting with a client on your own computer can offer much better graphics than an in-browser connection, but it requires more setup.

 DCV: Port 8443

 If your company does not allow traffic through one of these ports, that method of desktop visualization will not work.

 To connect to your Windows or Linux desktop via NICE DCV on your computer: